seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ## Preprocessing

 Preprocessing function are invoked by the SeaSketch platform, on a user-drawn shape, right after the user finishes drawing it.
-It's a specialized geoprocessing function that validates a drawn shape, and modifies it if necessary.
-Typical requirements include:

-- Check shape is a valid polygon, no self-crossing.
-- Check shape is within the planning area boundary, and remove any portion that is outside of it.
-- Check shape meets minimum size or is below maximum size

-Your new project comes with two preprocessing functions, the second two building on the abilities of the first:

-- `src/functions/validatePolygon` - ensure polygon shape is valid, no self-crossing, and optionally is within min and max size guidelines.
-- `src/functions/clipToLand` - validate shape and erase portion that is over ocean.
-Good for land-based planning projects.
-- `src/functions/clipToOcean` - validate shape and erase portion that is over land.
-Good for ocean-based planning projects.

-These three preprocessing functions are already registered in `project/geoprocessing.json`.
-If you were to deploy your project to AWS, they would become available to be assigned to a sketch class in your SeaSketch project.
+It's a specialized function that validates a drawn shape and potentially modifies it, such as to remove portions of the shape outside the planning boundary.
+This "clipping" of the shape is useful in that it allows a user to overdraw beyond the planning boundary and it will be clipped right to the edge of that boundary.

+In the `src/functions` directory you will find four preprocessing functions that come with every project, and they are further configureable to meet your needs:
+`validatePolygon` - verifies shape is not self-crossing, is at least 500 square meters in size, and no larger than 1 million square kilometers.
+`clipToLand` - clips the shape to just the portion on land, as defined by OpenStreeMap land polygons.
+Includes validatePolygon.
+`clipToOcean` - clips the shape to remove the portion on land, as defined by OpenStreetMap land polygons.
+Includes validatePolygon.
+`clipToOceanEez` - clips the shape to keep the portion within the boundary from the coastline to the outer boundary of the EEZ.
+Includes validatePolygon.

-### Example Features
+### Testing

-Each preprocessing function has its own smoke test:
+Each preprocessing function has its own unit test and smoke test file.
+For example:

-- `src/functions/validatePolygonSmoke.test.ts`
-- `src/functions/clipToLandSmoke.test.ts`
+- Unit: `src/functions/validatePolygon.test.ts`
-- `src/functions/clipToOceanSmoke.test.ts`
+- Smoke: `src/functions/validatePolygonSmoke.test.ts`

+**Unit tests** ensure the preprocessor produces exact output for very specific input features and configuration, and throws errors properly.

-And each of those smoke tests uses the `polygonSmokeTest` helper function, which loads example shapes from your `examples/features` directory, runs the preprocessing function on them, valids the outputs, and saves it to `examples/output`.
+**Smoke tests** are about ensuring the preprocessor behaves properly for your project location, and that its results "look right" for a variety of input features.
+It does this by loading example shapes from the project `examples/features` directory.
+It then runs the preprocessing function on the examples, makes sure they produce "truthy" output, and saves them to `examples/output`.

-To test your preprocessing functions, we need to create test shapes within the extent of our Micronesian planning area.
-To do that, run this script:
+To test your preprocessing functions, we need to create example features within the extent of our Micronesian planning area.
+To do this, run the following script:

 ```bash
 npx tsx scripts/genRandomPolygon.ts --outDir examples/features --filename polygon1.json --bbox "[135.31244183762126,-1.1731109652985907,165.67652822599732,13.445432925389298]"